 What should I wear to class?

 Wear workout clothing that you feel comfortable in – a shirt, sports bra, and leggings.

 Do I need sneakers?

-For Cardio Sculpt, Dance Cardio or Circuit Sculpt, yes, you need to wear sneakers.
+For Cardio Sculpt and Dance Cardio yes, you need to wear sneakers.
 For our other classes you can choose to wear sneakers or take class barefoot!